Do you need income protection insurance?

 You might not need income protection insurance if:

-- You have enough savings to support yourself – remember that your savings may need to see you through a long period.
+You have enough savings to support yourself.
+Remember that your savings might need to see you through a long period.

-- You could take early retirement – if you’re near retirement age, perhaps you could afford to retire early.
-If you are unable to return to work you may be entitled to take your pension early.
+You could take early retirement.
+If you’re near retirement age, perhaps you could afford to retire early.
+If you’re unable to return to work you might be entitled to take your pension early.

 The cost of a policy will vary based on a number of factors, including: